 Master's Programme in International Marketing Management

-The curriculum of the Master's Programme covers a wide spectrum of elements supporting the corporate learning experience.
-For example, courses incorporating field-based experiential learning typically promote company input and involvement, reflectivity, active engagement, the development of problem-solving, information-gathering and analytical skills, oral presentation and company feedback.
+The curriculum of this Master's programme covers a wide spectrum of elements supporting the corporate learning experience.
+For example, courses incorporating field-based experiential learning typically promote company input and involvement, reflectivity, active engagement, the development of problem-solving, information-gathering and analytical skills, oral presentation skills and company feedback.

 About 80% of the programme's Master's theses are based on real-life business problems.
 The programme also offers students a possibility for double degree studies.

 Master of Science in Economics and Business Administration

 EUR 10 000 Non-EU/EEA students